 Hypolimnetic Oxygenation System Model

 A Hypolimnetic Oxygenation System (HOS) has been operational in the Occoquan Reservoir since 2012.
-It primarily consists of a line diffuser (Figure A3) that runs from the dam to the deepest section of the reservoir along the original stream channel, almost equally divided between segment 47 and 48 of the model.
+It primarily consists of a line diffuser (Figure A3, available online) that runs from the dam to the deepest section of the reservoir along the original stream channel, almost equally divided between segment 47 and 48 of the model.
 The system is generally started at the end of spring, gradually increases the oxygen flow rate to its maximum during August and September, throttles back to its minimal flow, and then is stopped sometime during fall.